py-pdf/fpdf2/docs/Templates.md

 pdf.output("example.pdf")
 ```

-As you see, this can be quite a bit more involved, but there are hardly any limits on how you can combine templated and non-templated content on each page.
+Evidently, this can end up quite a bit more involved, but there are hardly any limits on how you can combine templated and non-templated content on each page.
 Just think of the different templates as of building blocks, like configurable rubber stamps, which you can apply in any combination on any page you like.

 Of course, you can just as well use a set of full-page templates, possibly differentiating between cover page, table of contents, normal content pages, and an index page, or something along those lines.